Einstein and Eddington

 Einstein and Eddington is a British single drama produced by Company Pictures and the BBC, in association with HBO.
 It featured David Tennant as British scientist Sir Arthur Stanley Eddington, and Andy Serkis as Albert Einstein.
-This is the story of Einstein's general theory of relativity, his relationship with Eddington and the introduction of this theory to the world, against the backdrop of the Great War and Eddington's eclipse observations.
+It tells the story of Einstein's general theory of relativity, his relationship with Eddington and the introduction of this theory to the world, against the backdrop of the Great War and Eddington's eclipse observations.

 It was first broadcast on BBC Two on 22 November 2008.

 Plot

-The prelude is set in 1919 on Eddington's expedition in Príncipe to observe the solar eclipse that year, before moving back in time to 1914.
-At the outbreak of the First World War, Eddington is appointed chief astronomer at Cambridge by Sir Oliver Lodge and instructed to research Einstein's work and defend the Newtonian status quo.
+In 1914, at the outbreak of the First World War, Eddington is appointed chief astronomer at Cambridge by Sir Oliver Lodge and instructed to research Einstein's work and defend the Newtonian status quo.
 Meanwhile, Einstein is lured back from Zürich to the Prussian Academy of Sciences in Berlin in an attempt to aid the war effort by embarrassing Britain by disproving the work of its great scientist Isaac Newton.
-In Berlin, with his marriage already under tension, Einstein falls in love with his cousin Elsa.

 A Quaker and therefore unable to go to war, Eddington sets out to bid farewell to his love interest William Marston, as the latter goes off to war as an officer, but just misses Marston's train.
 He then presents his lecture to his fellow astronomers at the university—defending Newton, but still thinking Einstein might be right—and takes the German Müller family into his home after saving them from a violent anti-German mob.
-When Einstein's wife arrives in Berlin, she discovers Einstein's affair and leaves him, whilst Eddington faces down protesters who despise his status as a conscientious objector.
+When Einstein's wife arrives in Berlin, she discovers Einstein's affair with his cousin Elsa and leaves him, whilst Eddington faces down protesters who despise his status as a conscientious objector.
 Einstein arrives late at a demonstration of Fritz Haber's poison gas and is so disgusted by this application of science to murder that he rejects an offer to convert his citizenship back from Swiss to German and refuses to sign the "Manifesto to the Civilized World", a list of prominent German scientists, artists and academics supporting the war.

 Eddington finds his research into Einstein's work obstructed by a British ban on the circulation of German scientific literature.
 Realising that Mercury's orbit is precessing slightly more than it should be according to Newton's laws, he writes to Einstein despite the ban to inquire into his view on the problem.
-Einstein's relationship with Elsa deepens, and on receiving Eddington's letter he starts work on this new avenue with Max Planck, whilst consoling colleague Planck on the loss of his son in the war despite Einstein's lack of belief in a human-like God or an afterlife.
+On receiving Eddington's letter, Einstein starts work on this new avenue with Max Planck, whilst consoling colleague Planck on the loss of his son in the war despite Einstein's lack of belief in a human-like God or an afterlife.
 They find that Einstein's work agrees with Mercury's orbit where Newton's does not, and send this reply back to Eddington.